hillaryosei/bey-analysis/README.md

 jupyter notebook
 ```

-5. Open the `beyonce_analysis.ipynb` notebook and run the code cells sequentially.
+5. Open the `bey-lyric-analysis.ipynb` notebook and run the code cells sequentially.

-Feel free to modify or adapt the code to suit your specific requirements and explore further insights from the dataset.
+## Disclaimer

-## Conclusion
+Lyrics are used for analytical and educational purposes only.

-The Beyoncé Song Analysis project provides an in-depth exploration of Beyoncé's discography using sentiment analysis, NLP, and data visualization techniques.
-By uncovering significant themes and sentiments prevalent in her lyrics, we gain a deeper understanding of her musical journey.
-The project serves as a testament to the power of data analysis in unraveling the patterns and emotions hidden within artistic expression.
+All rights belong to their respective copyright holders.